 Another example is the effect of HRT on coronary heart disease (CHD) in women.
-Several studies showed that HRT reduced HRT, but suqseqeunt RCTs showed that HRT might increase the risk of CHD disease in women.
-The Women on HRT in the observational studies were more health conscious, more physically active, and had higher socioeconomic status than those not on HRT.
-This self-selection of women (selection bias) led to confounding a “healthy-user bias”
+Several studies showed that HRT reduced coronary heart disease (CHD), but subsequent RCTs showed that HRT might increase the risk of CHD disease.
+The Women in the observational studies on HRT were more health conscious, more physically active, and had higher socioeconomic status than those not on HRT.
+This self-selection of women (selection bias) led to confounding and a “healthy-user bias”.

 In a double-blind placebo-controlled study of the use of phenobarbital for prevention of recurrent febrile seizures, adherence was not as good as hoped.
 The Kaplan-Meier curves for remaining free from seizures were not statistically significantly different from each other, contrary to expectation.
 The authors used several definitions of adherence and reanalysed the results ‘as treated’.
 The results based on one definition of adherence showed that adherent subjects in both the phenobarbital and the placebo groups had a higher risk of recurrence than those who were non-adherent.
 The results were thus conflicting and demonstrated selection bias due to attrition.